Gus Edwards (American football): Professional career

+Baltimore Ravens

 2018

 Edwards signed with the Baltimore Ravens as an undrafted free agent on 4 May 2018.
 He was waived on 1 September 2018 and was signed to the practice squad the next day.
 He was promoted to the active roster on 13 October 2018.
 In Week 6 of the 2018 season, he made his professional debut in the 21–0 victory over the Tennessee Titans.
 He had 10 carries for 42 yards in the game.
 In a Week 11 victory over the Cincinnati Bengals, he recorded 17 carries for 115 yards and a touchdown.

 Edwards joined elite company on 25 November 2018, when he recorded 23 carries for 118 yards in a 34–17 victory over the Oakland Raiders.
 He became the first Ravens' rookie running back to have back to back 100+ yard rushing games since Jamal Lewis in the 2000 season.
 He finished the season as the Ravens leading rusher with 718 rushing yards and two touchdowns.
 He finished fifth among all rookie running backs in rushing yards.
 In the Wild Card Round against the Los Angeles Chargers, he had 23 rushing yards in his playoff debut, a 23–17 loss.